Want to stay strong as you get older?

 A study published in 2011 in the medical journal Physician and Sports Medicine looked at the potential benefits of exercise in masters athletes (runners, track, swimmers and cyclists).

-What they found is that regular exercise in this older age group maintained lean body mass (i.e. muscle) compared to similarly aged non-exercisers.
+What the researchers found is that regular exercise in this older age group maintained lean body mass (i.e. muscle) compared to similarly aged non-exercisers.

 Seems intuitive of course, but I’d also say that a picture is worth a thousand words, or at least the motivation to stop reading this article and get out for a run…